 Protein, Protein Everywhere.

-UPDATED BLOG POST - September 2023 (See below for a NEW study proving that plant-based foods for dogs meet amino acid requirements)
+UPDATED BLOG POST - September 2023 (Scroll down for a NEW study proving that plant-based foods for dogs meet amino acid requirements)

-The truth is, protein is abundant in almost every food, including plants.
+Fact: Protein is abundant in almost every food, including plants.
 Although it's biologically incorrect, we've been led to believe that protein is only found in animal-based products.
 This has convinced us that we, and our furry friends, need a substantial amount of animal protein to stay healthy.
-But what if this isn't true?
+This is not true.
+In actuality, what if too much animal protein is detrimental to our dog's health?
+Read on to fetch the facts.

 In this blog we've got a lot to unpack when it comes to the topic of protein for dogs.
 Today, I will share:

-I hope you enjoy reading this blog and gain a better understanding of the vital role that protein and plants play in sustaining life for all beings on our planet.
+I hope you enjoy reading this blog and gain a better understanding of the vital role that protein and plants play in sustaining life for all beings on our planet while nourishing our companion animals.

 What is protein?